jmgang/POS-and-Inventory-System-for-JS-Smart-Choice/README.md

 # POS and Inventory System for JS Smart Choice

+## Technologies Used
-Used JasperViewer as Reporting Tool and Jhrome as Tab UI Interface
+Used JasperViewer as Reporting Tool and Jhrome as Tab UI Interface.
+Used MVC Architecture

+###Version
 Version of March 2017.
 Further Versions Lost